syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to add a bookmark hyperlink.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph paragraph = section.AddParagraph();
+//Creates new Bookmark
+paragraph.AppendBookmarkStart("Introduction");
+paragraph.AppendText("Hyperlink");
+paragraph.AppendBookmarkEnd("Introduction");
+paragraph.AppendText("\nA hyperlink is a reference or navigation element in a document to another section of the same document or to another document that may be on or part of a (different) domain.");
+paragraph = section.AddParagraph();
+paragraph.AppendText("Bookmark Hyperlink: ");
+paragraph = section.AddParagraph();
+//Appends Bookmark hyperlink to the paragraph paragraph.AppendHyperlink("Introduction", "Bookmark", HyperlinkType.Bookmark);
+//Saves the Word document to MemoryStream.
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document.
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document